andyholmes/andyholmes.github.io/_articles/asynchronous-programming-in-gjs.md

 sys	0m0.007s
 ```

-Notice that the script takes ~4 seconds since once a Promise has started executing it is still synchronous.
-Using a Promise won't prevent blocking by itself, but using `await` can allow you to break up multi-part functions in smaller tasks and give the event loop a chance to execute other operations.
+Notice that the script takes ~4 seconds since once a Promise has started
+executing it is still synchronous.
+Using a Promise won't prevent blocking by
+itself, but using `await` can allow you to break up multi-part functions in
+smaller tasks and give the event loop a chance to execute other operations.

-Also pay attention to how `log('started');` is executed *before* the first invocation of `myPromiseFunc()` due to the use of `await`.
-Although there is no threading happening here, the principle of thread-safety still applies to the execution order of operations in the event loop.
+Also pay attention to how `log('started');` is executed *before* the first
+invocation of `myPromiseFunc()` due to the use of `await`.
+Although there is no
+threading is use here, taking care not to create race conditions is still
+important when considering the execution order of operations in the event loop.

 ## Promises and GSources

-While functions like `GLib.usleep()` can delay execution of code in a function, they also block the execution of all other code in the process.
-Not very asynchronous.
+While functions like `GLib.usleep()` can delay execution of code in a function,
+they also block the execution of all other code in the process.
+Not very
+asynchronous.

-If you want to delay execution of code in a function, but still allow other code and events to continue executing, you can combine a Promise and a GSource.
-Let's define some new Promise helpers:
+If you want to delay execution of code in a function, but still allow other code
+and events to continue executing, you can combine a Promise and a GSource.
+Let's
+define some new Promise helpers:

 ```js
 const GLib = imports.gi.GLib;